jonnybee/fluent_i18n_demo/README.md

 }
 ```
 ### Plug custom validators into FluentValidation.Mvc5
-Our custom validator must be registered with the FluentValidationModelProvider in Application_Start()
+Our custom validators must then be registered with the FluentValidationModelProvider in Application_Start()

 ```csharp